coopcycle/coopcycle-web/src/AppBundle/Resources/views/Help/templates/admin/pricing/index.en.md

 Pricing
 -------

-Each store is associated to a pricing, which enables the platform to calcuclate the delivery price.
-You can define rules for deliveries pricing: each rule defines an « expression » and an associated price.
+You can create pricings from the admin dashboard : `Settings` > `Pricing` .
+Afterwards, each `Store` will be associated to a `Pricing` in order to calculate the prices of the delivery created for this store.

-The rules are traversed in order, and the first one whose expression is evaluated to true is applied.
+Each `Pricing` is composed of several `Rules`.
+A `Rule` is a set of conditions and a price.
+When creating a delivery, the rules are traversed in order, and the first one whose expression match the delivery is applied.

-Available variables: <code>distance</code>, <code>weight</code>

-<strong>Examples:</strong>

-<code>distance in 0..3000</code> : the distance is between 0 and 3000 meters

-<code>weight > 1000</code> : the weight is greater than 1000 grams

-<a target="_blank" href="http://symfony.com/doc/3.4/components/expression_language/syntax.html">Expression syntax</a>
+Supported criterion for rules :
+ - Length of delivery (in m)
+ - Weight to deliver (in g)
+ - Type of vehicle (`bike` or `cargo bike`)
+ - Zone of delivery address